 For travelers, indulging in the festivities of India is an experience worth paying serious brace for.
 So, what first comes to your mind when you think of Indian festivals?
 The magical vibe of Diwali, or the holy month of Ramadan?
 Well, let's take a closer look at some top festivals celebrated in this part of Asia.

-Top 24 Festivals In India You Wouldn't Want To Miss
+Top 24 Festivals in India You Wouldn't Want To Miss

 India is a land where every nook and corner brings something new to see.
 The vivid and vivacious festivals in the country portray just how great the culture of the country is.
 So, here are some of the top festivals that are celebrated with sheer enthusiasm and devotion in the country.